ChilledFerrum/ChilledFerrum/README.md

 ## Hello there :wave:!
 My name is Dimitrios Mpouziotas

 ### About me:
-I am 23 years old and I have a bachelor's degree in Computer Science from the University of Ioannina.
-My majors are Computer Vision and Data Analysis.
-I am very proud of what I have achieved and I constantly push myself hard to improve myself in as many aspects as I can, such as cognition, mentality, and physicality.
-My drive has always been to contribute and leave a great legacy behind.
+Hello 👋 My name is Dimitris Mpouziotas, I have a Bc. degree in Computer Science at the University of Ioannina in the Department of Informatics and Telecommunications.
+I specialize in Computer Vision and Image Processing techniques.
+I received my degree in the year 2023.
+My career goal and dream has always been to improve myself to much greater lengths, in order to contribute to evolution and look up to the skies.

+ I am a proud developer of the ORACLE model (Optimized Rigorous Advanced Cutting-edge model for Leveraging protection of Ecosystems).
+ORACLE is capable of detecting and tracking small to medium sized objects.
+Our objective with ORACLE is to extract valuable analytics from drone footage in remote areas such as the Amvrakikos Gulf in Greece.

 ### Advices & Inspirations
 - Starting from a baseline, mine is to focus on a healthy diet that can support all the aspects I want to improve. <br/>